camunda/camunda-docs/docs/components/concepts/backups.md

 Your cluster generation needs to be greater or equal to `8.2.4` to support backups.

+## Backup location

+When you create a cluster in Camunda 8 SaaS, you must specify a region for that cluster.

+The data for that cluster will be located in that region, and by default, backups will also be located in that region.

+For disaster recovery purpose, each Camunda region also comes with a secondary region in which backups are automatically replicated.

 ## Rate limits

 Each cluster has a limit of three backups.
 To ensure system stability, backup operations are subject to rate limits.
 Specifically, you can perform a backup operation every five hours.
 However, it is possible to delete a backup and create a new one before the 5-hour rate limit expires.